-- D. Rights of violators; payment of fine; right to appear; failure to pay civil fine or to appeal; appeals from decisions of the special master. - i.
-A violator who has been served with a notice of violation must elect to either: - a.
-Pay the civil fine in the manner indicated on the notice of violation; or - Request an administrative hearing before a special master to appeal the notice of violation, which must be requested within ten days of the service of the notice of violation. - ii.
+- (d) Rights of violators; payment of fine; right to appear; failure to pay civil fine or to appeal; appeals from decisions of the special master. - i.
+A violator who has been served with a notice of violation must elect to either: - A. Pay the civil fine in the manner indicated on the notice of violation; or - B. Request an administrative hearing before a special master to appeal the notice of violation, which must be requested within ten (10) days of the service of the notice of violation. - ii.
 The procedures for appeal by administrative hearing of the notice of violation shall be as set forth in sections 30-72 and 30-73 of this Code.
 Applications for hearings must be accompanied by a fee as approved by a resolution of the city commission, which shall be refunded if the named violator prevails in the appeal. - iii.
 If the named violator, after issuance of the notice of violation, fails to pay the civil fine, or fails to timely request an administrative hearing before a special master, the special master may be informed of such failure by report from the officer.
-The failure of the named violator to appeal the decision of the officer within the prescribed time period shall constitute a waiver of the violator's right to an administrative hearing before the special master, and shall be treated as an admission of the violation for which fines and penalties shall be assessed accordingly. - iv.
+The failure of the named violator to appeal the decision of the officer within the prescribed time period shall constitute a waiver of the violator's right to an administrative hearing before the special master, and shall be treated as an admission of the violation. for which fines and penalties shall be assessed accordingly. - iv.
 A certified copy of an order imposing a fine may be recorded in the public records, and thereafter shall constitute a lien upon any real or personal property owned by the violator, which may be enforced in the same manner as a court judgment by the sheriffs of this state, including levy against the violator's real or personal property, but shall not be deemed to be a court judgment except for enforcement purposes.
-On or after the 61st day following the recording of any such lien that remains unpaid, the city may foreclose or otherwise execute upon the lien. - v.
+On or after the sixty-first (61st) day following the recording of any such lien that remains unpaid, the City may foreclose or otherwise execute upon the lien. - v.
 Any party aggrieved by a decision of a special master may appeal that decision to a court of competent jurisdiction. - vi.
-The special master shall be prohibited from hearing the merits of the notice of violation or considering the timeliness of a request for an administrative hearing if the violator has failed to request an administrative hearing within ten days of the service of the notice of violation.
+The special master shall be prohibited from hearing the merits of the notice of violation or considering the timeliness of a request for an administrative hearing if the violator has failed to request an administrative hearing within ten (10) days of the service of the notice of violation. - vii.
+The special master shall not have discretion to alter the penalties prescribed in subsection (8)(a) or (8)(b) (9)(a) or (9)(b).